 Tips and ideas on rewarding kids for doing their chores

-There are so many reward systems out there what best suits you and your kiddos?
+Do you use reward systems in your home?
+What best suits you and your kiddos?
 Life skills are important to learn no matter what but it is ok to get rewarded while learning.

 Firstly, At this age they can do simple tasks.
 For example, pick up their toys and put clothes away.

 Examples of rewards